 This stage’s name describes the experience the person who begins this process lives.
 The victim is confused and in despair.
-He/she wonders what he/she has done to deserve to be treated the way he/she has been treated.
-What do I have to do to make this relationship work?
+He/she wonders what he/she has done to deserve to be treated that way.
+“What do I have to do to make this relationship work?
 In which way do I have to improve?
-Why, if I am not such a bad person?
+Why, if I am not such a bad person?”
 Questions that show the doubts the person has about himself/herself.
-Why is it difficult for these people to understand what the real problem is and therefore they question themselves?
+Why is it so difficult for these people to understand what the real problem is?

 Gaslighting normally occurs very gradually in a relationship.
 In fact, the abusive partner’s actions may seem harmless at first.
 However, over time, these abusive patterns continue, and the victim may feel confused, anxious, isolated, and depressed.
 Also, he/she may lose all sense of what is really happening.
 Then, he/she begins to depend on the abusive partner more and more to define reality, which creates a situation from which it is very difficult to escape.